astriaai/astria-docs/docs/use-cases/upscale.md

 See example prompts in the [gallery](https://www.astria.ai/gallery?text=only_upscale).
 Also check out [free upscaling tool page](https://www.astria.ai/upscale).

 ## Overview
 Upscaling uses model and text guidance to add details to original image.
 Depending on the `denoising_strength` the model can hallucinate more details shifting away from the original image.
+For applying tiled upscaling straight after image generation see [tiled upscaling](/docs/features/tiled-upscale).

 ## Usage
 1. In the [prompts](https://www.astria.ai/prompts) generate page - Set an input image in the Controlnet/img2img section.